rogvuc/rnejmer/README.md

 -
 * Cant work with files that have new line in a file name
-* **IMPORTANT** Exchanging file names in the same dir is NOT WORKING AND ENDS UP DELETING ONE OF THE FILES for exsample having files foo and bar in the same folder and renaming foo to bar and bar too foo results in one of them being deleted.
+* **IMPORTANT** Exchanging file names in the same dir is NOT WORKING AND ENDS UP DELETING ONE OF THE FILES for exsample having files foo and bar in the same folder and renaming foo to bar and bar to foo results in one of them being deleted.

 INSTALLING
 -